 Moving into a new place is both, stressful and thrilling at the same time.
 Weeks of organizing, sorting bills and packing is behind you.
 Finally, you are in your new home that still doesn’t look like one, and you have no idea where to start.
 Setting foot in your new place is just a mere beginning of transforming it into a home.
 Although you have a terrible urge to do it all at once, slow down and do one thing at a time.
 Moving in is demanding and takes more effort than just unpacking and hanging paintings on the wall.
+For instance, you need to clean your house first.
 Here is a list of must do’s once you cross your new threshold.

 Add some color

 Make your home truly yours by adding a coat of color on walls and ceiling.
 However, if the walls have cracks and holes, you better prep the surface before applying paint.
 Since this can be a time-consuming project, make sure to get help or to hire professionals.
 If in doubt which color to choose, stick to a neutral palette because it will create a warm and cozy atmosphere, and it will be easy to decorate your home with matching accessory.

 Although the cleaning part is no fun, having your new place fresh and crispy clean is a sure way to make it more like home.
 Make sure to clean the place before you move furniture inside.
 Clean your bathroom and kitchen thoroughly and vacuum and mop the floors.
 Use disinfectants or bleach in the bathroom and remember to wear rubber gloves.
 Dust shelves and cabinets and clean the windows.
 Make your home squeaky clean and enjoy a fresh start.